Graph inverse semigroups: their characterization and completion: Abstract

 \section{Abstract}

 Graph inverse semigroups generalize the polycyclic inverse monoids and play an important role in the theory of $C^{\ast}$-algebras.
-This paper has two main goals: first, to provide an abstract characterization of graph inverse semigroups; and second, to show how they may be completed, under suitable conditions, to form what we call the Cuntz-Krieger semigroup of the graph.
-This semigroup is the ample semigroup of a topological groupoid associated with the graph, and the semigroup analogue of the Leavitt path algebra of the graph.
+In this paper, we characterize such semigroups and show how they may be completed, under suitable conditions, to form what we call the Cuntz-Krieger semigroup of the graph.
+This semigroup is proved to be the ample semigroup of a topological groupoid associated with the graph, and the semigroup analogue of the Leavitt path algebra of the graph.